Dr Kevin Coward

 SOURCES OF GROUP FUNDING

-Our research has been funded by a variety of internal (Medical Research Fund, EPA Cephalosporin Fund) and external (The Royal Society, Wingate Trust, Wellcome Trust, EPSRC Pathways to Impact Scheme, The Higher Education Academy, European Commission, The Rosetrees Trust and the Daphne Jackson Trust) sources.
+Our research has been funded by a variety of internal sources (Medical Research Fund, EPA Cephalosporin Fund) and external sources (The Royal Society, Wingate Trust, Wellcome Trust, EPSRC Pathways to Impact Scheme, The Higher Education Academy, European Commission, The Rosetrees Trust, The Daphne Jackson Trust, The British Andrology Society).

 Our DPhil students have been very successful in securing competitive funding from a number of internal scholarship schemes (Clarendon, Graduate School, Cyril and Phyllis Long) and external scholarship schemes (Ministry of Higher Education - Malaysia, Chancellor's Scholarship - Universiti of Brunei).